alexbarry/AlexGames/BUILD.md

 I'm not sure why this is sometimes necessary, I thought emscripten was supposed to include zlib.
 On some computers that I have tried building this project on, I did not need to perform these steps.

-I would recommend only following these if you get an error like "can't find zlib, set `ZLIB_LIBRARY` and `ZLIB_INCLUDE_DIR`".
+(Though on my docker image, I did, so I made the default behaviour to set `ZLIB_LIBRARY` and `ZLIB_INCLUDE_DIR` to point to these paths)

 ```
 cd third_party/zlib